rtidhonbe/rtidhonbe/README.md

 ## disclaimer

 rti dhonbe is not affiliated with, endorsed by, or associated with ICOM or the Government of the Maldives.
-It is an independent, community-built tool.
+It is an independent, third-party tool.

 ## license